Social Security and Individual Taxpayer Identification Numbers

-A Social Security Number (SSN) is a tax identification number issued by the U.S. Social Security Administration to individuals in the United States who have employment authorization.
+A Social Security Number (SSN) is a tax identification number issued by the U.S. Social Security Administration (SSA) to individuals in the U.S. who have employment authorization.
 The SSN is issued for life.

-Generally, only non-citizens who are authorized to work in the United States by the Department of Homeland Security (DHS) can get an SSN.
-U.S. Citizens are eligible for an SSN at birth.
+Generally, only non-citizens who are authorized to work in the U.S. by the Department of Homeland Security (DHS) can obtain the SSN.
 The SSN is used to report an individual’s wages to the government and to determine a person’s eligibility for Social Security benefits.

-- J-2, G-4 and L-2 visa holders with an Employment Authorization Card (EAD)
+- J-2, G-4 and L-2 status holders with an Employment Authorization Document (EAD)

-**NOTE: Individuals holding H-4 or F-2 visa status are NOT eligible for employment in the U.S. and therefore, are not eligible for SSNs.
-J-2s without employment authorization are also not eligible for SSNs**
+NOTE: Individuals holding H-4 or F-2 visa status are NOT eligible for employment in the U.S. and therefore, are not eligible for the SSN

 You must present the following items:

 - Completed Social Security number application form (SS-5).
-The SS-5 Form and additional information may be found at the Social Security Administration website
+The SS-5 Form and additional information may be found at Social Security Administration

 - Your valid passport

-- Your valid I-94 (small, white card stapled into your passport) if you still have one, OR, if you entered the U.S. after April 30th, 2013, the most recent admission stamp in your passport AND electronic I-94 printout that you may retrieve from www.cbp.gov/I94
+- Your valid I-94 (small, white card stapled into your passport) if you still have one, OR, if you entered the U.S. after April 30th, 2013, the most recent admission stamp in your passport OR electronic I-94 from www.cbp.gov/I94

 - If in F-1 status, your I-20 Form